English Orientation Packet

 MAIL & EMAIL

 All incoming and outgoing mail (excluding legal) is opened and searched.
-Violations include, but are not limited to: Contraband, threats, gang signs or material, codes, third-party, witness tampering, correspondence with other prisoners, or correspondence with minors.
-Prisoner-to-prisoner mail may be allowed but must be approved in advance.
+Violations include, but are not limited to: Contraband, threats, gang signs or material, codes, third-party, witness tampering, correspondence with other inmates, or correspondence with minors.
+Inmate-to-inmate mail may be allowed but must be approved in advance.
 With outgoing mail, all required information on the envelope or post card (return address and recipient’s address) must be complete and no additional information, marks, or drawings are allowed.
 PCF forms may not be used to write letters on.
 Incoming mail will be returned to the sender for reasons including, but not limited to: Padded envelopes, stickers, stamps, tape, white out, blank paper, glitter, Polaroid photos, gang-related material, or sexually explicit photos.
 If a letter is sent to an inmate containing an item that is not within the guidelines, the entire letter will be returned at the inmate’s expense.
 Inmates will be responsible to educate their friends and family on what is allowed into the facility and what is not.
 Outgoing mail must be placed inside the block mailbox (or given directly to a staff member, if legal mail).
 Mail will not be picked up that is not inside the block mailbox.

 MEALS